linsenc/hubwaydemand/README.md

 Functions written in **Hubway.py**

-function **preprocess**: this function includes three steps : 1) process station status data 2) process weather data and 3) merge.
+function **preprocess**: this function preprocesses raw data and changes them into features.
+It includes three steps : 1) process station status data 2) process weather data and 3) merge.
 In addition, feature normalization is done in this function

-function **data_clean_all_ohe**: this function transform categorical features into dummay variables
+function **data_clean_all_ohe**: this function transforms categorical features into dummay variables

-function **splitdata**: this function split dataset into training data and test data
+function **splitdata**: this function splits dataset into training data and test data

 class **RegressionModel**: three regression models are summarized in this class